S-0788

 Plain Language

-Licensed professionals face four categorical prohibitions on AI use in therapy: (1) AI may not make independent therapeutic decisions; (2) AI may not directly interact with clients in any therapeutic communication; (3) AI may not generate therapeutic recommendations or treatment plans unless the licensed professional reviews and approves them first; and (4) AI may not detect emotions or mental states.
-Any AI use must also comply with the informed consent requirements of Section 40-1-710, and the licensed professional must maintain full responsibility for all interactions, outputs, and data use.
-Permitted AI uses are limited to administrative and supplementary support under these conditions.
+Licensed professionals face four categorical prohibitions on AI use in therapy: (1) AI may not make independent therapeutic decisions; (2) AI may not directly interact with clients in any form of therapeutic communication — a broadly defined term covering virtually any clinical interaction intended to diagnose, treat, or address mental health; (3) AI may not generate treatment plans or therapeutic recommendations without the licensed professional's review and approval; and (4) AI may not detect emotions or mental states.
+The overall framing limits AI use to administrative and supplementary support roles, with the licensed professional maintaining full responsibility for all AI outputs.
+The emotion detection prohibition is notably absolute — it applies regardless of whether the professional reviews the output.

 Statutory Text